 I’m most definitely biased, but I think this is the cutest passport photo I’ve ever seen:

-We made an appointment at a local post office, and the process was easy, although the photograph was the biggest challenge, thankfully one of the postal workers was a good photographer getting the above pose while she sat in her car seat.
+We made an appointment at a local post office, and the process was easy.
+Although the photograph was the biggest challenge, thankfully one of the postal workers was a willing photographer.
+He stood above her while she sat in her car seat.
 Good thing we brought a white blanket to serve as the backdrop.

 While passport application for children is pretty clearly discussed on the Customs and Border Protection website linked earlier, I didn’t find a lot of information online about Global Entry applications for children, so I hope my experience can be useful for others in a similar situation.

 With the credit in hand I began the application process for my daughter on the GOES website.
 All told, it was a very easy and quite efficient process.
 It took exactly one month from when I applied to when we received her Global Entry card.
 Completing her application was straight forward, since she (as of yet) has no international travel history.
 We received conditional approval 2 days after I applied.

 Global Entry “interview” for children

 We were also fortunate to be able to get in for an interview right away.
 I probably could have called and gotten in during the same day, but I just made the first available appointment.
 Only 2 days later.
 There are often long waits to get a Global Entry interview, and there still may be in some locations.
 Since the program began, there have been many more Global Entry enrollment centers opened.
 For us, there is one near the Milwaukee airport, and it remains generally pretty easy to get in for interviews most days.

 The interview itself was predictably brief.
 At 5 months old, my daughter wasn’t very talkative.
 Basically it consisted of the officer asking me some questions, and then taking a photo for her Global Entry card.
 Here is the result: